kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 </summary>

 Starting from the client+server application you created in exercise 3, in exercise 4, you should create a Heroku account and deploy your application there.
+You should complete exercise 1, 2 and 4 before you start exercise 5, but you don't need to complete exercise 3.

 See [course notes](https://github.com/kristiania-pg6301-2024/pg6301-frontend-programming?tab=readme-ov-file#deploy-to-heroku) for details.